-Kelly Eisenbrand (Spring 2018, Fall 2017) is a MA student in CGU’s English program.
+Kelly Eisenbrand (Spring/Summer 2018, Fall 2017) is a MA student in CGU’s English program.
 They love debate, comic books, and Dan Carlin’s Hardcore History.
 Kelly’s worst habit is probably book-hoarding, which is kept in check only by their two pet rabbits–Bruce Wayne and Bane–who eat books.
 An avid fiction, non-fiction, and poetry writer and reader, Kelly adores Ann Carson and hopes to one day capture a tenth of her glory.
 The CGU Writing Center is Kelly’s second home; they work as a writing consultant, Director Mark Pedretti’s research assistant, and occasional International Students Program instructor.
 They are also an expert ACT/SAT tutor and hope that fact won’t be held against them.

 Emily Schuck (Spring 2018, Fall/Spring 2017) is a PhD student in English at Claremont Graduate University, focusing on modernism.
 She serves as an editor-in-chief for CGU’s poetry journal, Foothill: a journal of poetry, and teaches at University of La Verne.